 Remember, if you distract visitors with too many things to do when they visit your page, most probably, they won’t do anything at all.
 Remove distractions and only keep what is necessary on your page.

 So far, you’ve discovered how to set up email technology and how to set up your website and content to collect emails.
-Now it’s time to write a couple of emails that you’ll send to your new subscribers through autoresponder on an automated schedule.
+Now it’s time to write a couple of emails you’ll send to your new subscribers through autoresponder on an automated schedule.

 2.6 Create a Landing Page